Welcome

 Celebrating 400 Years of Sir Francis Bacon

-This website has been created by to provide information about the events and celebrations taking place around the world for the 400th anniversary of Sir Francis Bacon’s death.
+This website has been created to provide information about the events and celebrations taking place around the world for the 400th anniversary of Sir Francis Bacon’s death.

 400 YEARS ON